jmayalag/prifi/README.md

 <a id="Introduction"></a>
 ## 1. Introduction

 PriFi is an anonymous communication protocol with provable traffic-analysis resistance and small latency suitable for wireless networks.
 This provides a network access mechanism for protecting members of an organization who access the Internet while on-site (via privacy-preserving WiFi networking) and while off-site (via privacy-preserving virtual private networking or VPN).
-The small latency cost is acheved by leveraging the client-relay-server topology common in WiFi networks.
+The small latency cost is achieved by leveraging the client-relay-server topology common in WiFi networks.
 Main entities of PriFi are: relay, trustee server (or Trustees), and clients.
 These collaborate to implement a Dining Cryptographer's network (DC-Net) that can anonymize the client upstream traffic.
 The relay is a WiFi router that can process normal TCP/IP traffic in addition to running our protocol

 <a id="Running-the-System"></a>
 ## 2. Running the System